naofumi0115/PAV-Training/docs/cookie-session/readme.md

 # When to use Cookie / Session?
 Basically, you can use Cookie/Session to save anything inforamation as you want. `BUT you SHOULD`
+- Cookie if you want to store data at the client, session if you want to save data at the server

 - Use Cookie to store the information that does `NOT NEED to SECURE`
-- Use Cookie to store value in short term (a few days)

 - Use Cookie to store a small data (less than 4kb)

 - Use Session to store the `SECURE` data like access token, usename and password, etc
-- Use Session to store data that you want it to be destroy after terminate the session (session_destroy)

 - Use Session if you want store a litle bit large data and temporary in the server (from a few Mb to few hundred MB depends on the Framework/Language)